kean/Nuke/README.md

 When the user leaves the screen, you can either continue/stop prefetching, or you can pause it using `prefetcher.isPaused` property.
 The prefetching will finish outstanding tasks (by default, there are only 2 at a time), and pause the rest.

 > On iOS, you can use [prefetching APIs](https://developer.apple.com/reference/uikit/uitableviewdatasourceprefetching) in combination with `ImagePrefetcher` to automate the process.
+To learn more about prefetching, see the [dedicated guide](https://kean.blog/post/image-preheating).

 ### Progressive Decoding